Awards we've bestowed

 price possible.
 The company ships to customers in every state and in 46 other countries (last

 count).
 Kate also hits the road for about 40 art shows a year.
 The annual printed catalog has been replaced by a free online printable edition,

 The majority of Kadon's tiling sets are made of acrylic sheets, in opaque, transparent, and frosted mirror colors.
 Solid hardwood maple and some baltic birch plywood are the favored materials for the boardgames.

-The in-house production tools for most of the gamepuzzles are the company's 25-watt and 50-watt CO2 Synrad lasers with computer-controlled motion tables, run by Thomas Atkinson, curator of the Star Toys Museum.
+The in-house production tools for most of the gamepuzzles are the company's 25-watt Synrad and 50-watt Universal lasers with computer-controlled motion tables, run by Thomas Atkinson, curator of the Star Toys Museum.
 The laser tables (one 24x24", the other 24x48") and control software are from

 Kern Electronics.
 The fine woodworking is done by Dick Jones.
-Heavy-duty cutting is still performed for us by the laser shop with whom we started out in 1979, Laser Applications Inc., who have grown from two guys in a small garage in 1979 to being the biggest and best chain of laser and waterjet shops in the nation.
-Kadon is their oldest customer.
-And we also cherish our other good, reliable, long-time suppliers.
+Heavy-duty cutting was performed for us until 2015 by the laser shop with whom we started out in 1979, Laser Applications Inc., who have grown from two guys in a small garage in 1979 to being the biggest and best chain of laser and waterjet shops in the nation.
+And even though Kadon was their oldest customer, they eventually outgrew us, sending us in search of a new supplier.
+In 2016 we found Wilke Enginuity, Inc., who were willing to take on our strange product and who share our high-quality obsession.
+We also cherish our other good, reliable, long-time suppliers.
 We stand behind all of our products, for guaranteed satisfaction.
 Replacement parts are always available.

 Awards we've bestowed